kribblo/ajax-promises/README.md

 GET/POST promises returned can, instead of using `.then()`, call `.json()` in the same way to parse the result first.
 This is just the same as calling `then(JSON.parse)`.

 The promises returned also have a `headers()` method which is a separate promise returning the headers of the request.
 If only the headers are of interest, use the `head()` method.

+### Error handling

+In case of errors, HTTP or otherwise, the error object in the catch clause will have the `XMLHttpRequest` object available as `e.request` for further inspection.

 ## Usage